Updated on: 3/6/2019

 Again, the goal with these laws is to prevent the over-serving of alcohol to customers who may already be too intoxicated for their own good.
 The explicit details of dram shop laws vary by state, and not all states have these or similar laws in effect – currently there are 37 states with dram shop laws.

 One purpose for these laws is to keep already-inebriated patrons from overindulging in alcohol and being injured or killed from over-intoxication.
-However, perhaps the most important focus of dram shop laws is to prevent bartenders from providing more alcohol to an inebriated customer who could potentially get into a vehicle and drive away, putting other innocent drivers at risk of injury or death from a DUI collision.
+However, perhaps the most important focus of dram shop laws is to prevent bartenders from providing more alcohol to an inebriated customer who could potentially get into a vehicle and drive away, putting other innocent drivers at risk of injury or death from a serious drunk driving accident.

 To aid establishments in enforcing these laws, the RCW requires that every licensed establishment must post a notice of the prohibition of serving alcohol to patrons who are deemed intoxicated at the time.
 Violation of this law can place financial liability on the bartender or establishment that provided alcohol to a patron who was already visibly intoxicated.